vyuham/dstore/README.md

 Use `.exit` to exit the repl
 db >
 ```
-Now you are ready to work with dstore :D
+Now you know some of the workings of dstore :D

-## Commands
+### REPL Commands
+The demo's REPL uses commands similar to [KVDB](https://github.com/de-sh/vyuham), you may use the following to interact with it:
 - **SET:** The user/process can store data on the system using the `SET`/`PUT` command word, as shown below:
 ```
 db> SET key value